 Your brain is in charge.
-From how you think and feel to how you remember things and make choices —it’s all working around the clock.
+From how you think and feel to how you remember things and make choices—it’s all working around the clock.
 That is why caring for it should be close to the top of your list.
 What is the good news?
 You don’t require elaborate routines or rigorous schedules to help your brain.
 Here are six simple things you can do every day to help protect your brain health.

 1. Move Your Body Every Day

 The C.D.C., in particular, proposes accumulating at least 150 minutes of low-level activity every week.
 Whether it is by walking the dog, dancing in one’s kitchen, or any other method, it is essential to continue to push oneself forward physically every day.
+These routines are some of the best ways to protect your brain health.

 2. Get Good Sleep Every Night